-Testing packages include sterilized water sampling vials, return shipping label, testing instructions, sample information card, and foam padding for the contents.
+Testing packages include sterilized water sampling vial(s), cold pack (where applicable), return shipping, testing instructions, sample information card, and padding for the contents.

 Once the lab receives your box, your personalized Tap Score Report will arrive by email within 14 business days.

 Some things can be reliably tested at home.
 Tap Score customers can include any of these high quality self-testing kits inside their Tap Score package.